arungudelli/angularjswiki/content/en/angular/update-angular-cli-version-ng-update-to-latest-6-7-versions/index.md

 If you are using older versions other than 9.
 First better to update to Angular 9 as mentioned below.

-Steps to upgrade Angular application is same across the operating systems like Windows OS,MacOS and Linux OS or Unix based machines.
+Steps to upgrade Angular application are same across the operating systems like Windows OS,MacOS and Linux OS or Unix based machines.

 ## Major breaking changes in Angular 10 version